Krishna-Aaketi/My_Learning_Vault/Linux_System_programming/Files/README.md

   return 0;
 }
 ```
+##  list all files in the current directory
 ```c
 /* * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *
  * 9. Implement a C program to list all files in the current directory?  *